 Electric Christmas luminaries are continually gaining in popularity.
-They’re especially valued as a representation of the traditional guiding lights of welcome during the holiday season
+They’re especially valued as a representation of the traditional guiding lights of welcome during the holiday season.

 This Christmas decorating tradition has its roots in Spanish culture, which in turn borrowed inspiration from the use of paper lanterns in Chinese and Japanese celebrations.
 Today, this longtime practice for holiday lighting is safer and more manageable, thanks to the introduction of electric luminarias.

 The electric variation on Christmas luminaries is safe for indoor use and convenient for outdoor use alongside driveways, walkways, and any other location.
 These beautiful, illuminating bags provide the perfect decorative touch and a warm welcome to your guests.
-Electronic holiday luminaries are a simpler alternative to traditional luminary candles.
+Electric holiday luminaries are a simpler alternative to traditional luminary candles.

 Electric Holiday Luminarias in Spanish And Southwestern Traditions